BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native/README.md

 ### Universal Windows Platform (UWP) Configuration

 The minimum UWP target platform version is 10.0.18362.0.
-BabylonReactNative requires react-native-windows 0.64+.
+UWP BabylonReactNative requires the following NPM dependencies.
+These versions contradict the peer dependencies declared in package.json in order to support Android and iOS consumers using older versions of react and react-native.

+* `"react":"^17.0.1"`
+* `"react-native":"^0.64.0-rc.0"`
+* `"react-native-permissions":"^3.0.0"`
+* `"react-native-windows":"preview"`

 ### `useEngine`